-Assessment will be composed of a final exam only.
+Assessment will be composed of a final exam to be taken in January and recoverable in February.

 The final exam will be marked on a 0-10 scale.
 A student will pass the course with a minimum final mark of 5 in the final exam.